Information for Faculty Regarding Final Exams for Students with Disabilities

 3. Do not send tests via campus mail as the exam may not arrive in time; also, this is not a secure method of delivery.

 4. When e-mailing an exam, please send the exam as an attachment to preserve proper formatting.
+Please DO NOT send a pdf as this format is not compatible with many of our technologies for alternative administration.

 5. Please remember to include special instructions (e.g. open book/open notes), blue books, and Scantron sheets with the exams.